-For the last 140+ years, there has been an un-fractured continuity between Darwin and his descendants, regarding the "shallow viewpoint" known as "the theory of Sexual Selection".
-The mating behavior of sexually reproducing organisms is cashed-out under the terms of this theory.
-Until biologists compile sufficient evidence to refute their own theory, the terms: "preference", "resistance", "(active, passive and cryptic) choice", "gift", "competition", "advantage", "disadvantage", "discrimination", "quality", "fitness", "attractiveness", "combat", "exploitation", "male display", "manipulation", "conflict", etc., will continue to go proxy for objective conditions occurring in nature.
-Without sexual selection as a driver of evolution, evolutionary theory crumbles into de-objectified rubble.
+For the last 140+ years, there has been an un-broken continuity between Darwin and his descendants, regarding the "shallow viewpoint" known as "the Theory of Sexual Selection".
+The mating behavior of sexually reproducing organisms is cashed-out under the terms of SS theory.
+Until such time that biologists amass sufficient evidence to refute their own theory, the terms: "preference", "resistance", "(active, passive and cryptic) choice", "gift", "competition", "advantage", "disadvantage", "discrimination", "quality", "fitness", "attractiveness", "combat", "exploitation", "male display", "manipulation", "conflict", etc., will continue to pick-out objective states of affairs, operating in nature.
+Without sexual selection as a crucial driver of evolution, evolutionary theory crumbles into de-objectified dust.
 You can either embrace sexual selection as a viable theory or reject evolution - outright.
-Twisting the facts associated with a crucial driver of evolution into counter-biological mayhem via word-spells is not a legitimate move in the science game.
+Distorting the facts, associated-with a driver of evolution, into counter-biological mayhem via cheap word-spells is not a legitimate move in the science game.

 Bullcrap.
-One trivial fact which you did not know until I posted it is that scorpionflies are not flies.
-In the many pieces of data I quoted regarding scorpionfly research, it was pointed out crystal clearly that pheromone emissions were made (in some cases 7 hours) prior to a male presenting the gift or that pheromone emissions were not made at all.
-Breeding in scorpionfly (and other insect) species is not contingent on (nor reducible to) the selection of a single trait.
+In the many pieces of data that I quoted regarding scorpionfly research, it was pointed-out crystal clearly that pheromone emissions were made (in some cases 7 hours) prior to a male presenting the gift or that pheromone emissions were not made at all.
+Breeding in scorpionfly (and other insect) species is not contingent on (nor reducible to) the selection of a single, sex trait.
 There are volumes of research which demonstrate that females in some scorpionfly species will not mate without a pre-copulatory nuptial gift presented and other volumes which show that females in some scorpionfly species will mate without a prior pheremone emission.
 For example:

 Engqvist and Sauer (in Influence of Nutrition on Courtship and Mating in the Scorpionfly Panorpa cognata (Mecoptera, Insecta): http://pub.uni-bielefeld.de/download/2395734/2496949.
 Engqvist and Sauer: